-Because the Genesis accounts speak of God creating both light and then a celestial body we call the sun, this question comes up.
-Are they the same?
+Because the Genesis accounts speak of God creating both light and a celestial body, called the sun, the question occurs, “Did God create the sun on the first or fourth day?”
 On which day of creation did God create the sun?

 Then God said, “Let there be light”; and there was light . . .
 And there was evening and there was morning, one day.
 Genesis 1:3-5 (NASB)

 The Hebrew word that is translated as “light” in Genesis 1:3 is or and has the meaning of ” to be or become light, shine” or “to shine, to be bright or to illumine.”
 That is, on the first day God created something called “light,” which is the opposite of darkness.